tOgg1/swarm/docs/cli.md

 # Swarm CLI Reference

-This document describes the current CLI surface and planned commands.
-The CLI is still early-stage; items marked as "planned" are not implemented yet.
+This document describes the current CLI surface.
+Commands that are not wired up yet are listed under Planned.

 ## Global usage